DataRights/MAPPED/README.md

 # Ruby version

 We are using the latest stable version of Ruby 2.3.
-You can install Ruby version using [rvm](https://rvm.io).
+You can install it using [rvm](https://rvm.io).

 # System dependencies